Medicaid Irrevocable Trusts: Frequently Asked Questions

 How Does a Medicaid Irrevocable Trust Work

 When you place assets into your irrevocable trust, you give up control of the assets.
 Because you can no longer access the principal, it is no longer countable when you’re applying for MassHealth/Medicaid.
-There are other factors to consider for eligibility for benefits, however, such as the value of the trust assets, the value of assets outside the trust, and how much time has passed since the transfers were made to the trust.
+There are other factors to consider for eligibility for benefits, however.
+For example, the value of the trust assets, the value of assets outside the trust, and how much time has passed since the transfers were made to the trust are all important considerations.
 There is a five year “look back” period for assets transferred to the trust.

 Do I Receive the Income my Medicaid Irrevocable Trust Generates